kazizi-dev/system-monitoring/README.md

 # system-monitoring
-System monitoring with the help of Elastic ELK stack, AWS, and Docker.
+System monitoring with the help of Python, Elastic ELK stack, AWS, and Docker.

 ### Motivation:
 Build a system that can answer business and technical related questions for engineering and customer support teams in order to better assist clients.

 ### Objectives:
 1. Design real-time and scheduled data processign solutions that collect and aggregate data.